zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/workout-H.md

   - Consider L-THEANINE + Caffeine Combination as the alternative for Creatine for a month as cold turkey
     - DO IT AS SOON AS U FINISH PREWORKOUT
     - FIRST, stop taking creatine in the morning
+  - MY CASE:
+    - After going cold turkey on creatine intake, the sense of tenderness in my left calf has been relieved

 # Periodized plans
 ## How to make plans